sydneyporter02/Software-Development-Concepts/README.md

 ----------
 The flowchart can be translated into the following pseudocode:

-#define text
+define text

-#define input pattern
+define input pattern

-#set match_count to 0
+set match_count to 0

-#while there are still elements left to search in text:
+for each element in text:

-    move to the next element
+if element equals pattern:

-    if the current element matches the pattern: increase match_count by 1
+set match_count to match_count + 1

-#if match_count is greater than 0:
+if match_count > 0:

-    display that the pattern was found match_count times
+display "Pattern found" and match_count

-#else:
+else:

-    display that the pattern was not found in the text
+display "Pattern not found"

 Explanation of Steps